gmc-code/PC-Microbit-Extension/docs/data_logging/data_logging_MY_DATA.rst

         :align: center
         :alt: online_serial

 #.
 When finished the activity that is being recorded, read your data.
 Connect the microbit to a computer.
 The microbit will appear like a USB drive called MICROBIT.
 Double-click on MY_DATA file to open it in a web browser.
-Your data will be diaplayed in a table.
+Your data will be displayed in a table.
 Only do this once finished since no more data can be written to the file MY_DATA unless the microbit is unplugged and reconnected or reset.

     .. image:: images/microbit_drive.png
         :scale: 100 %